top of page

 7.2 How We Use Data

-We use your data to:
+We use personal data to:

-• Provide dance classes and events.
+• Provide dance classes, examinations, and events.

-• Manage your account and payments.
+• Manage accounts, registrations, and payments.

-• Send relevant school information.
+• Communicate relevant school information.

 7.3 Data Protection

-Your data is securely stored using MemberMeister, MailChimp, and WIX.
+Personal data is securely stored using MemberMeister, MailChimp, and WIX.

 7.4 Data Sharing